hvdwolf/jExifToolGUI/readme-intellIJ.md

 All IntelliJ specific files must not be within the source base.

 # GUI Builder settings
 Currently, you must define that the GUID Desinger outputs the form to Java Code.
-Otherwise, it would not create a propper UI and would not be able to build without IntelliJ IDEA.
+Otherwise, it would not create a proper UI and would not be able to build without IntelliJ IDEA.

 **Goto:** *Settings -> Editor -> GUI Designer* and set **Generate GUI into: Java source code**